 How Do I get a Parenting Coordinator Assigned?

 Parenting Coordination must be ordered.
 You or your attorney must make either a verbal or written request of the court.
-Ms. Trotter Fleming only accepts this version of the Order Appointing Parenting Coordinator.
+Ms. Trotter only accepts this version of the Order Appointing Parenting Coordinator.
 Print out this order or refer your attorney to this link in order to begin the process of appointing Ms. Trotter.